 All calves need to be dehorned (or disbudded) before six weeks old using the hot cauterising iron.
-Don’t use caustic paste, as the finished job is unpredictable and the paste can keep on spreading and burning the skin, often making a messy end result.
+Don’t use caustic paste, as the finished job is unpredictable and the paste can keep on spreading and burning the skin, often making a painful messy end result.

 Age of dehorning depends on the size of the horn bud, as some Holstein Friesians will have large buds at birth and can be dehorned very early.
 Small Jerseys will need to be left much longer.
 There needs to be a complete cauterised ring around the horn bud as this is where growth takes place.

 Vet clinics doing disbudding will provide an anesthetic around the horn bud, and also give the calf a general muscle relaxing shot to reduce stress.
 Some vets are saying this is a requirement under the current animal welfare law, but it’s not.
-Private contractors will use anaesthetic (with veterinary approval) and some will not, highlighting the lower cost.
+Private contractors will use anaesthetic (with veterinary approval) and some may not, highlighting the lower cost.
 So before booking, ask the dehorning contractor what service they provide.
 Under the Painful Procedures Welfare Code, pain must be reduced wherever possible, so using anaesthesia has to be the best option.

 If you buy dairy weaners in the saleyards, check they have been properly dehorned, or it will mean more expense later, as after 9 months of age, a veterinarian will have to do the job using anaesthetic.
-If you send large cattle to the works and they have horns, this will cost you a $25 penalty for slaughtering them.
+If you send large cattle to the works and they have horns, this will cost you a financial penalty for slaughtering them.
 Horns cost the industry large amounts through meat bruising and hide damage, which you never see until the hide is removed.
 Horns are also a danger to other animals, stock handlers and meat works equipment.

 Calves sucking cows should be growing well so keep their mothers on good feed, with good quality supplements if feed gets short to keep the cows milking.
 Cows that are multiple suckling calves will be slow to come on heat.
 A trick to try is to remove the calves for 24 hours to see if it triggers oestrus in the cow, but it’s not very reliable.
 Hormone treatment is often needed with two vet visits needed, so can be expensive.